Bridge Project

 Figure 2: Signal waveform, spectrum, and formants of one frame for a male speaker

-Figure 3: Emotion classification system using hybrid kernel and thresholding fusion
+Figure 3: Emotion classification using one-against-all SVM and thresholding fusion

 The speech samples we used for emotion classification training and testing are from the Emotional Prosody Speech and Transcripts in the Linguistic Data Consortium (LDC) Dataset, in which actors and actresses perform neutral-meaning numbers and dates with different emotions.
-Two speech samples are listed in the below:
+Speech samples for six emotion categories in the LDC database are provided below for both male and female speakers:

-• Sound examples: female speaker performing the "pride" emotion
+• A female speaker performing the "anger" emotion

-• Sound examples: male speaker performing the "sadness" emotion
+• A male speaker performing the "sadness" emotion

 The MATLAB GUI for Speech-based Emotion Classification